arjunthakur08/django-tricks/README.md

 ## Working with Virtual Environment

-  **Virtual Environment** - a package (a functionality ) that allows us to **have different versions for the same package**.
-Now you must be thinking what would I do with different versions of django.
+  **Virtual Environment** - a package (or a functionality) that allows us to **have different versions for the same python package**.
+Now you must be thinking, what would I do with different versions of same python packages.
 Take [django](https://www.djangoproject.com) as an example, [django](https://www.djangoproject.com) release its new version after a very short time.
 Now you don't wanna mess up your current project by installing the new version.
-Also you want to work with the new functionalities included in the new django version, so how can you have both version of django.
-That's where virtualenv comes to play.
-It **helps you install different versions of same python packages** in one machine.
+Also you want to understand and work with the new functionalities, included in the new django version, so that, in future, you can upgrade your project to the newer version of django.
+So how can you have both version of django?
+That's where [virtualenv](https://pypi.python.org/pypi/virtualenv#downloads) comes to play.
+It is a python package that **helps you to install different versions of the same python packages** in one machine.
 You can even **have ```python 2.x``` and ```python 3.x``` in the same machine** using **virtualenv**.
   Now that you know what kind of power it possess, lets install virtual environment firstly before creating one.
 Make sure you have [python](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed already.
 And then, just use the following command and you are good to go:
 ```console
 pip install virtualenv